9th August 2023

 A developer wants to develop a new property project and needs £200,000 to do the work.
 They have already bought the land for £300,000.
 In order to get the £200,000 they need to build out the project, they’re ready to pay an 8% return per year to investors for the duration of 2 years.
 For security for the £200,000 they’re seeking, they might offer the land that they bought for a value of £300,000. i.e. a first charge could be registered against the land on behalf of the peer to peer loan investors.

 As an investor, you could participate in this project by lending money to the development company doing the project.
 You’re expected to receive 8% return per year.
-Let’s assume you’re investing £1,000, this means that you’re expecting to get £80 back the first year and another £80 the second year, in addition to your £1,000 initial investment that you’d get back at the end of the project.
+Let’s assume you’re investing £1,000; this means that you’re expecting to get £80 back the first year and another £80 the second year, in addition to your £1,000 initial investment that you’d get back at the end of the project.

-If something was to happen and the project wasn’t going on or failed to complete as planned, the developer would have to pay the lenders (you) back first.
-In this example, an option would be for the developer to sell the asset (in this case the land) to pay back their creditors (you and the other lenders).
+If something were to happen and the project wasn’t going on or failed to complete as planned, the developer would have to pay the lender (you) back first.
+In this example, an option would be for the developer to sell the asset (in this case, the land) to pay back their creditors (you and the other lenders).
 This is no guarantee that you’ll receive everything back, but it puts you in a better position than shareholders (the crowdfunding investors), who are the last ones to receive money back.
 You might be thinking that if peer to peer lending has less risk and could offer some security versus property crowdfunding, why would anyone invest in property crowdfunding?
 Well read more on that in the Property Crowdfunding blog here.